 Embrace the Dark Side

 We always hear about “eating the rainbow,” but today I want to shine a light on the most underrated part of the spectrum: Black Foods.
-These dark foods are more than just a unique addition to your dinner plate; they offer a lot of value when it comes to both flavour and nutrition.
-I like to…
+These dark-pigmented ingredients offer significant functional value.
+I consider them the “underdogs” of the produce aisle—dense with antioxidants that support systemic health and provide a simple way to increase the nutrient…

 Honey Miso Glazed Tofu